 Similarly, don’t be late for anything.
 Life in Japan runs like clockwork, and you won’t be a popular person if the schedule is of course because you couldn’t find your wallet.

 22: Don’t believe what everyone tells you about no one speaking English.

-- If you are worried about going to Japan without speaking Japanese, don’t worry.
-There are many things that ‘well-meaning strangers’ will tell you about Japan, all of which usually turn out to be utter tosh.
+If you are worried about going to Japan without speaking Japanese, don’t worry.
+There are many things that ‘well-meaning strangers’ will tell you about life in Japan, most of which will usually turn out to be utter tosh.

 23: Don’t cross the road unless the little Flashing man tells you to do so.

 There are lots of rules in Japan, and one thing you must not do is break those rules.